Planting the seeds of the Arabic fluency from early childhood by:

 !السّلام عليكم / مرحبا

 I am Emilie, mompreneur and founder of Arabic Seeds.
-I launched Arabic Seeds in 2015 but the story of this project started a few years before and bloomed from my own experience as an adult Arabic learner and as a non-native speaking mom wanting to raise an "Arabic-understanding" child.
+I launched Arabic Seeds in 2015 but the story of this project started a few years before and "bloomed" - bi'idhnillAh - from my own experience as an adult Arabic learner and as a non-native speaking mom wanting to raise an "Arabic-understanding" child.

 I didn't expect what followed! و الحمد لله

-In fact I ended up talking to my child in Arabic in our everyday life and it became a natural langage in our family! سبحان الله
+In fact, I ended up talking to my child in Arabic in our everyday life, along with my husband who also made the effort to use Arabic Fusha, and it became a natural language in our family! سبحان الله

 You can read the full story on the blog here: How I raised my child in Arabic as a non-native speaker